vivek-rajendra-chaturvedi/Log4Error/README.md

 ## Introduction

-Log4Error helps capture most relevant logging messages from across the system without writing additional line in the code.
+Log4Error helps capture most relevant messages for logging from across the system without writing additional lines in the code.
 It just simplifies the error from stack trace to simple error messages.

 ## How to configure